AGraciano/QuadStack_Project/README.md

 # QuadStack:An Efficient Representation and Direct Rendering of Layered Datasets

 Sample code for testing the QuadStack data structure.
 This software is for research purpose only and it is not intended to be used in production.
+A CMakeList.txt file is provided in order to compile the software using CMake.

 #### Software dependencies